B.C. museum was warned origin of 'Indigenous' artifact was in doubt before announcing finding, documents show

 The artist provided CTV News with iPhone photos of his carving, which vanished from the beach before he could finish it.
 The photos are dated Jan.
 23, 2017, and show a stylized stone face that bears a striking resemblance to the one now housed in the museum.

-A comparison of the artifact (left) discovered in the water off Victoria, B.C., and Ray Boudreau's unfinished carving (right) which he says he made in 2017 near where the discovery was made.
+A comparison of the artifact (left) discovered in the water off Victoria, and Ray Boudreau's unfinished carving.
 (THE CANADIAN PRESS/HO - Royal BC Museum, Grant Keddie; Ray Boudreau)

 To date, the museum has made no attempt to contact Boudreau.